AhmNouira/express-hello-world/README.md

 ### running the app

-After installing, run the server using `npm start`.
+After installing, run the server using `npm start`.<br>
-Access the running app in a browser at the URL written to the console (most likely http://localhost:5000).
+Access the running app in a browser at the URL written to the console (http://localhost:5000).